WILLE-DAC/wip/V Imperium by-laws.md

 <p align="center">
 <b>( article 4 )</b><br>
-Veto</p>
+Veto & dissolution</p>

 As stipulated before:

-I. Angels can veto proposals by shareholders.
+I. Shareholders dissolve the manegerial team and call for new elections with different actors.

 II.
-Shareholders can veto quadratic funding rounds held by angels and KREDIT.
+Managerial team can veto proposals made by the shareholders.

 <p align="center">
 <b>( article 5 )</b><br>